-From home offices to dining room tables and spare bedrooms, many work environments looked much different this year thanks to Covid.
+From home offices to dining room tables and spare bedrooms, many post-Covid office environments looked much different this year.
 The shift to remote work highlighted the importance of flexibility, but it also reiterated the value of physical office space.
 Many clients and partners took immediate action to support virtual collaboration while simultaneously adjusting workspaces to ensure safety in the near-term as some employees slowly returned.

 Why Maintain or Build Office Space?

 The short answer is, it comes down to people.
 While we—and many companies—are equipped to work remotely, the office environment supports many things that can only be done with daily, face-to-face interaction.
 We need to grow and nurture are people to develop.
 Part of that nurturing means improving the culture as well, so to keep our most valuable resource engaged, challenged and fulfilled, culture must be maintained.
 From top to bottom, our clients and design partners have concerns about “slippage” of the culture that has taken years to create.
 It’s the culture that drives teamwork, collaboration, and innovation.
 The ability to walk down the hall to a team member’s office to problem solve or discuss ideas drives creativity and improves the focus to push to the most desired results.
 This is the driving factor for clients and owners in building and bringing employees back to physical offices.
 The challenge for clients and owners is how to do so safely now and in the future.

 Increasing the safety in offices in the immediate term can include spacing and updating protocols.
 Simple solutions such as increased signage, seating facing the same direction to reduce face-to face exposure and limiting public and collaboration space capacity immediately alleviate density within the office.